Blog post

 In this article, we’ll discuss what an e-commerce engine is, what it takes to build your own, why you should be working with Odoo for that and most importantly: the many benefits that come from building that commerce engine as the foundation for future growth.

-The need of a powerful engine
+The need for a powerful engine

-Having an e-commerce company means you need to have a well functioning online store that converts visitors into customers.
-Next to that, a well thought out digital marketing strategy will trigger a desire for your products in the first place.
+Having an e-commerce company means you need to have a well-functioning online store that converts visitors into customers.
+Next to that, a well-thought-out digital marketing strategy will trigger a desire for your products in the first place.
 This is what we call the front-end of your company in development terms.
 But that’s not the only thing that matters!

 You’ll also need a powerful back-end if you want to grow your business.
 And while the front-end is what your customers will be interacting directly with, the back-end is what’s under the hood - and equally important!
 It’s your logistics, supply chain, analytics, inventory management… Having both sides of your online shop well integrated with each other, will allow you to scale faster and automate processes, saving you time to focus on what really matters.